 Who Is Julián Castro?

 Julián Castro is a Democratic politician who served as the mayor of San Antonio, Texas from 2009-2014, and as President Barack Obama's Housing and Urban Development (HUD) Secretary from 2014-2017.
-In January 2019, Castro announced his presidential bid in the 2020 election.
+In January 2019, Castro announced his presidential bid in the 2020 election, before exiting the race early the following year.
 Hailing from a politically active Mexican family, Castro has an identical twin brother, Joaquin, who serves in the U.S. House of Representatives for the state of Texas.